vihugoos/eSports-duo-mobile/README.md

   <img src="https://user-images.githubusercontent.com/44311634/178615280-dd27ae33-9798-419c-8df7-6a863d199d3e.gif" align="center" height="500" alt="Project Home Page">
   <br/> <br/>
 </div>
 An app for you to find a duo and play your favorite games.
 It is possible to browse the registered games and view the ads for each game.
+If you are interested in any ad just connect with the player via discord.

 ### Built With